-Location: Tampines Green Forest Park, 879A Tampines Ave 8
+Playground location: Tampines Green Forest Park, 879A Tampines Ave 8, Singapore 521879

 Best Outdoor Playgrounds in Singapore: West

-Location: West Coast Park, 70 West Coast Highway, Singapore 126978
+Playground location: West Coast Park, 70 West Coast Highway, Singapore 126978

-Location: Jurong Lake Gardens, 100 Yuan Ching Road, Singapore 618662
+Playground location Jurong Lake Gardens, 100 Yuan Ching Road, Singapore 618662

-Bukit Batok outdoor playground has bright yellow swirling (non-metallic) tube slides to whizz down, and a smaller green outdoor playground geared towards preschoolers with its short slide, easy climbing structure and shaded min-den.
+Bukit Batok outdoor playground has bright yellow swirling tube slides to whizz down, and a smaller green outdoor playground geared towards preschoolers with its short slide, easy climbing structure and shaded mini den.
 Also look out for the small balancing obstacle course where kiddos can try to navigate while hanging on the ropes!
 When the kids have finished playing, take a stroll along the stunning elevated boardwalk that leads towards the summit point at the peak of Bukit Batok Neighbourhood Park.

-Location: Bukit Batok Neighbourhood Park outdoor playgrounds are along Bukit Batok Central road.
+Playground location: Bukit Batok Neighbourhood Park outdoor playgrounds are along Bukit Batok Central road.

-Location: The Arena is located between Choa Chu Kang Avenue 4 and 5.
+Playground location: The Arena is located between Choa Chu Kang Avenue 4 and 5.